gravitational/teleport/rfd/0083-license-expiration-warnings.md

 ## Success criteria

 Teleport displays license warnings to users in both CLI and web UI starting from a certain time prior to the license expiration, as well as post-expiration.
-Teleport administrators can optionally configure the license expiration warning interval but not disable it completely on a per role basis.

 ## Scope